 ND - None Detected: Laboratory analysis indicates that the constituent is not present.

-NL - Notification Level: Notification levels are health based advisory levels established by CDPH.
+NL - Notification Level: Notification levels are health based advisory levels established by CDPH pCi/L - PicoCuries per liter: A measure of radioactivity.

-NRA - No running average.
+NRA - No running average

 NTU - Nephelometric Turbidity Units: A measure of the cloudiness of the water.